FTIGRE/realme-web-frontend/README.md

 - Contains implementation details like frameworks for logging, messaging, etc.
 - Infrastructure services and adapters that the other layers depend on
 - Abstracts away low-level system details that aren't directly part of business logic

-## Conclusion

-By following Clean Architecture principles, you can create applications that are scalable, testable, and flexible.
-Each layer has a distinct role, ensuring that your system is decoupled and easy to maintain over time.

 # Getting Started with Create React App